Bear markets: what, why and how

 The causes are numerous, but one factor ties them all together - uncertainty in the outlook.

-This might arise from a loss of confidence in the value of loan collateral held by banks, as in the financial crisis, or uncertainty in the exact value of lost business over coming months thanks to corporate shutdowns caused by the coronavirus.
+This might arise from a loss of confidence in the value of loan collateral held by banks, as in the financial crisis, or uncertainty in the exact value of lost business over coming months thanks to corporate shutdowns caused by the pandemic.

-Prices don’t fall all the time during bear market.
+Prices don’t fall all the time during bear markets.
 They can rise too.
 In fact, some of the biggest market gains can happen in bear periods, although the cumulative price change over time is down.

 A switch in investor psychology can see price rises used as a selling opportunity, just as dips can be used as buying opportunities in a bull market.